Organic & Cruelty-Free Makeup Explained

-Shea butter is the holy grail ingredient for lip balms, eye creams, moisturizers and studies reveal that it is excellent at penetrating the skin, contains 60% fat making it super emollient.
+Shea butter is the holy grail ingredient for lip balms, eye creams, moisturizers, and studies reveal that it is excellent at penetrating the skin, contains 60% fat, making it super emollient.
 It is a skin superfood that comes from the seeds of the fruit of the Shea (Karite) tree and that is naturally rich in vitamins A, E and F. It offers UV protection (it is SPF ~6) and provides the skin with essential fatty acids and the nutrients necessary for collagen production.

 The main component of kaolin clay is the mineral kaolinite, which is a layered silicate mineral.
 One of the most important kaolin clay skin benefits is the fact that this type of clay has the ability to detoxify the skin but it doesn’t dry it out at the same time along with cleansing pores and boosting blood circulation, promoting skin cell regeneration which brings back that glow!
-Girll, I am not surprised by this dude’s benefits, because it comes straight out of mother nature.
+Girl, I am not surprised by this dude’s benefits, because it comes straight out of mother nature.

 4. Flower oil

 I’m referring to my favourite summer flower oil– The sunflower seed oil.
 It is a great source of vitamin E that is rich in nutrients and antioxidants and the best part?
 It combats skincare issues like acne, inflammation, general redness and skin irritation.
 What’s not to like about my favourite flowery ingredient?
-This oil is used in lipsticks, lotions, blushes and emollients.
+This oil is used in lipsticks, lotions, blushes, and emollients.

 5. Almond oil

-This snack of an ingredient Is the popular kid on the block and he knows it, because it is full of Vitamin E, A monosaturated fatty acids, protein, potassium and zinc.
+This snack of an ingredient Is the popular kid on the block and he knows it, because it is full of Vitamin E, A monosaturated fatty acids, protein, potassium, and zinc.
 It is such a mighty antioxidant to fight oxidative stress – a major cause of the deterioration of your skin’s collagen layer and you need to preserve that collagen sista.
 Let Almond oil take care of it.

 6. Jojoba Oil

-Our dear little oil has been around for decades and lesser-known facts about it are that the oil is basically the liquid wax found in the seeds of the Simmondsia chinesis plant.
+Our dear little oil has been around for decades and much lesser-known facts about it are that the oil is basically the liquid wax found in the seeds of the Simmondsia Chinensis plant.
 Some oils can feel heavy and clog your pores but Jojoba oil doesn’t cause breakouts.
 It prevents them instead because of its biocompatible components of absorbing into the skin rather than just sitting on top.
 The oil additionally controls your sebum production, making it our true anti-acne friend!

 What Is Cruelty-free makeup?